 Tiffany & Co is the world's most celebrated jeweller, with an unrivalled reputation for sophisticated luxury.
 It is best known for its white jewels, notably diamonds, platinum, pearls and silver, and also the distinctive blue ribbon-tied boxes in which it packages its products.
 The company launches new collections each year, produced inhouse or from exclusive designs by Elsa Perretti and Paloma Picasso, as well as the late Jean Schlumberger.
 Architect Frank Gehry joined the roster in 2005, and introduced his first collections in 2006.
 Unlike some luxury brands, which have lost a little sparkle in recent years following their adoption by aspirational or newly wealthy buyers, the Tiffany brand remains resolutely upscale and as a result coasted almost unaffected through the economic downturn of the early 2000s.
 The recession of 2008/09 proved a little more challenging, but the company bounced back comparatively well after 2010, doubling down on the luxury sector and divesting a small number of lower priced jewellery brands it had acquired.
 However, for the past few years, the strong dollar has depressed tourist and international sales.
 As a result topline - which surpassed $4bn for the first time in 2013 - has remained more or less flat.
 That contributed to the ousting of CEO Frederic Cumenal in favour of Alessandro Bogliolo.
 Former Coach designer Reed Krakoff became design director.
 Together, they presided over a modest recovery during 2018.
 Revenues for ye Jan 2020 were $4.4bn with net earnings of $441m.
 Though the company also sells watches, homewares and fragrances, jewellery accounts for more than 90% of revenues.
-In Nov 2019, in the biggest ever deal in the luxury sector, Tiffany accepted an offer to be acquired for $16.9bn including debt by LVMH.
-Despite a sharp plunge in both Tiffany's and LVMH's performance as a result of the Covid pandemic, the deal had been expected to go ahead as planned until LVMH filed notice to abandon the takeover in Sep 2020.
+In Nov 2019, in the biggest ever deal in the luxury sector, Tiffany accepted an offer to be acquired for $16.2bn by LVMH.
+However, the following year, in the wake of the Covid pandemic, LVMH filed notice to abandon the takeover.
+A revised deal was eventually agreed with a reduced price tag of $15.8bn.
+It completed in Jan 2021, prompting the departure of CEO Bogliolo.
+Anthony Ledru was named as CEO.
 The business was founded in 1837 in New York by Charles Lewis Tiffany, originally as a fancy goods store, selling costume jewellery and stationery.
 Already a well-established haunt for wealthy New Yorkers by the mid-20th century, the store was introduced to a wider market by Truman Capote's novella Breakfast At Tiffany's and its subsequent movie adaptation.
 The Tiffany family sold their remaining shares in the 1950s and the business passed through the hands of several owners (including Avon) until an IPO in the late 1980s.
 Since then it has increased its store network from just 8 outlets to around 325 worldwide.

 Capsule checked 24th August 2020